 We’ve heard how homelessness can lead to mental and physical health issues, the loss of support networks, and an inability to work or even register for benefits.

 Over the winter of 2018-9, Fair Housing for Frome set up an emergency cold weather shelter called Zero Nights for people sleeping rough in the town.
+This scheme is still operating in the winter of 2020-21.

 We’ve also created a leaflet about practical responses to homelessness in Frome.
 It includes information about what to do if you find someone sleeping outdoors, who they can turn to, and where they can find support such as free or low cost meals and specialist advice.
 You can download an electronic copy here, or pick up a printed leaflet at Frome Town Hall, Fair Frome and other locations around the town.